Joe Giglio: Political career

 Joseph Giglio has been a member of the Parliament of Malta since 2022 where he got elected with the highest number of votes in both District 9 and District 10.
 He previously served as Shadow Minister for Home Affairs.

 A former lawyer for Pilatus Bank, Giglio came under controversy when, in a June 2022 interview, he criticized a whistleblower who had exposed a corruption scandal by Pilatus Bank in 2018;

-Since January 2024, he is now serving as Shadow Minister for Infrastructure and Capital projects.
+Since June 2026, he is now serving as Shadow Minister for Justice, Research, and innovation.